hypnosapos/dcos-k8s-ml-scaffolds/README.md

 # ./dcos-kubernetes.sh
 ```

-While DC/OS is installing in the shell will appear an URL to get a valid token via OAuth, select one and copy/paste the value.
+While DC/OS is installing in the shell will appear an URL to get a valid token via OAuth, select one method and copy/paste the value.
+As result of the script you should have a kubernetes service on DCOS ready for action.

 Type `make ui` (or command `dcos cluster list`) to get the public URL of the DCOS web console and `make kube-ui` for the kubernetes dashboard URL.

-As result of the default command you should have a kubeflow installation over your kubernetes service on DCOS.

 If you want to deploy some ML tools like kubeflow or seldon and examples: